 Milkweed stalks can be eaten when they are just shooting up through the ground.
 I have read where you cook them like you would asparagus.
 Our milkweed is beyond that stage, but I had also read that you can eat the flower buds.
 So, one day, I went out in the field and found a few flower buds.

 I sauteed them in butter and salt and took a bite, rather hesitantly.
 Oh my!
 What a delicacy!
 It has a hint of an artichoke flavor.
 As soon as my 10 year old daughter took a bite, she immediately left the house and took a hike out back and came back with a shirt full of them.

 I went out after she came back with a bowl and some scissors.
-I cut of the flower buds and dropped them in my bowl.
-I tried my best not to touch the milky substance coming from the stems as it stinks and almost sticks to your skin like glue.
-Don't worry if you get a little in your frying pan.
-It won't taste bad!
+I cut off the flower buds and dropped them in my bowl.
+I tried my best not to touch the milky substance coming from the stems as it stinks and kind of sticks to your skin like glue.
+Don’t worry if you get a little in your frying pan.
+It won’t taste bad!

 I saw a lot of interesting bugs around the milkweed plants.
 I did see some monarch butterflies, but I also saw a bunch of these red bugs below.
 These strange bugs are actually Red Milkweed Beetles, not to be confused with Milkweed Bugs.

 So, after picking a bunch of buds, I then cut off the buds from the stems that were attached to the stalk of the milkweed plant.
 I didn’t worry about the little stems of each bud as it did not affect the taste.

 Now for the easy part.
 Saute the butter and buds in a saucepan.
 I added salt to taste.
 Once the buds start to turn a little brown but not burnt, they are ready for you to eat.

 I also put them in salads, and I think they would be wonderful in certain casseroles as an added bonus.

 So, the next time you see milkweed plants with buds on them, pick a few and try for yourself.
 Just make sure you save some for the monarch butterflies!